-Implements for Manicures and Pedicures Must Be
+Implements for Manicures and Pedicures Must Be Spotless

-The equipment used implements for manicures and pedicures must be thoroughly cleaned and disinfected to prevent infection, maintain customer confidence, and preserve the reputation of any nail care establishment.
+The equipment used implements for manicures and pedicures must be spotlessly cleaned and disinfected to prevent infection, maintain customer confidence, and preserve the reputation of any nail care establishment.
 In this day and age, when people are hyper-conscious about health and personal hygiene, the cleanliness of manicure and pedicure equipment is not just a matter of preference- it is a legal and ethical responsibility.

 Why Hygiene Is Uncompromising In Nail Care